gentritabazi/gentritabazi/README.md

 ### Hi there 👋

 Hi, my name is Gentrit Abazi, and I am a Software Engineer currently living in Kosovo Mitrovice.
 I have more than 4+ years of experience working on projects as a developer.
+A highly motivated and dedicated professional, that is willing to learn new technologies and always deliver the best possible results.

 - 🔭 I'm currently working as Software Engineer.